gqueste/google-OAuth2-angular/README.md

 Launch the application by running `npm install` and then `npm start`

 The click on the Authorize button will launch the authentication.

+## Get Google keys

+In the Google console Developer, create a new project and require credentials.
+Indicate the URL of the web application as Redirect Urls and Javascript origins.

+In the Consent screen, you will be able to edit all the information displayed to the user when the application will require access.